Support Us Button Widget

 Located ~10 minutes south of downtown at the intersection of Route 71 and 63rd St., the ~31-acre site has been vacant for years due to blight.

-The new neighborhood will combine green urbanism with transit-oriented development, featuring multi-family housing, a walkable retail plaza, and extended-stay hotel in its plans.
-The first phase is expected to finish by the end of this year, will total completion by 2032.
+The new neighborhood will combine green urbanism with transit-oriented development, featuring multi-family housing, a walkable retail plaza, and extended-stay hotel.
+A groundbreaking kicked off its first phase last year, with total completion expected by 2032.

 Margaritaville Pool renderings